Aqueous20/Tropical-Treasures/README.md

 Completing NavBar is on the agenda for today
 Navbar completed
-creating pages and linking routes is next on the agenda for today
+creating pages and linking routes is next on the agenda for today created pages for cart, login and sign up (as one page), product, shop, shopcategory(will contain men women and kids category) created routes for home  mens womens kids product cart and login and sign up linked routes to navigation bar